 Producing a clean audit trail is a challenge as the logs will only show the shared username.
 There is no direct way of tying up each action against the individuals.
 This could lead to accountability issues.

-Shared accounts must be managed like any other privileged accounts and must be used in combination with PAM.
-PAM brings in Session monitoring and recording capabilities along with audit log features.
+Shared accounts must be managed like any other highly privileged account, and must be used in combination with Unified PAM.

 Just like any other privileged account, you need to enforce robust automated password management features to shared admin accounts as well.
 PAM's continuous monitoring and controlling features along with the audit logs helps you to stay on top of all your privileged activities done using a shared admin account.